karen-gishyan/Reinforcement-Learning/README.md

 ## Naive Bayes Classifier

-This repository contains an implementation of a binary Naive-Bayes classifier for classifying Spam messages.
+This repository contains an implementation of a binary Naive-Bayes classifier for classifying Spam and Ham messages.